jacqueskingram/virtus-solutions-group/README.md

 5. Add the DNS records GitHub recommends.
 6. Wait for DNS propagation.
 7. Enable **Enforce HTTPS** once GitHub allows it.

-## Business Owner Notes

-This website is the first public-facing version of the Virtus brand.
-The goal is not to look like a large company overnight.
-The goal is to look organized, professional, reachable, and ready to begin building relationships with agencies, prime contractors, and local business partners.